 Vanillylmandelic acid (VMA) is a metabolite produced from the breakdown of catecholamines such as adrenaline, noradrenaline, and dopamine.
 It is used as a clinical marker to evaluate catecholamine activity, with levels usually measured in urine.
 Various factors, including certain foods and medications, can affect VMA levels.

-Xanthurenate is a metabolite produced from the breakdown of the amino acid tryptophan via the kynurenine pathway.
-Elevated levels of xanthurenate can indicate a deficiency in vitamin B6 (pyridoxine), as this vitamin is a necessary cofactor in the pathway....
+Xanthurenate is a metabolite produced during the breakdown of the amino acid tryptophan via the kynurenine pathway.
+Its levels can indicate vitamin B6 (pyridoxine) status, as this vitamin serves as an essential cofactor in the process.
+Elevated xanthurenate may suggest a vitamin B6 deficiency.